Alor Island

 Alor (Pulau Alor) is the largest island in the Alor Archipelago and is one of the 92 officially listed outlying islands of Indonesia.
-It is located at the eastern Lesser Sunda Islands that runs through southeastern Indonesia, which from the west include such islands as Bali, Lombok, Sumbawa, Komodo, and Flores.
+It is located at the eastern end of the Lesser Sunda Islands chain that runs through southeastern Indonesia, which from the west include such islands as Bali, Lombok, Sumbawa, Komodo, and Flores.

-To the east of the island across the Ombai Strait lie the islands of Wetar and Atauro, the latter belonging to East Timor.
+To the east of the island across the Ombai Strait lie the islands of Wetar (in Maluku Province) and Atauro, the latter belonging to East Timor.
 To the south, across the Strait of Alor, lies the western part of Timor.
 To the north lies the Banda Sea.
 To the west lies Pantar and the other islands of the Alor archipelago, and further yet the rest of the Sunda Islands.

 Alor Island, as well as the rest of its archipelago, is part of East Nusa Tenggara province.

 Geography

 Alor has an area of about 2,125 km2, making it the largest island of the Alor archipelago.
-Kalabahi is the only town on the island of Alor, with an estimated population of 53,807 in mid 2021.
+Kalabahi is the only town on the island of Alor, with an estimated population of 19,210 in mid 2023.
 The variety of goods obtainable in Kalabahi is surprising considering its size and location.
 The 2010 census recorded the population of the island as 145,299 out of 190,000 in the regency.
-The 2020 census produced a total of 163,377, and the official estimate as at mid 2021 was 165,164.
+The 2020 census produced a total of 163,377, and the official estimate as at mid 2024 was 174,150.

 Alor is of volcanic origin and has very rugged terrain.
+The main part of the island is mountainous, but there is a prominent peninsula along its north coast which includes the main town of Kalabahi; the peninsula encompasses the administrative districts of Alor Barat Laut and Kabola, plus the northern half of the Mutiara Bay District (kecamatan Teluk Mutiara).
+This peninsula is called the Bird's Head.
 The region near Kalabahi is the only flat area.
 This may be why the Dutch chose the location as the capital and main harbor (Alor-Kecil) in 1911.

 On 12 November 2004, an earthquake occurred, killing 34 people, and injuring 400.
 The shock had a moment magnitude of 7.5 and a maximum Mercalli intensity of VIII (Severe).